Nicholas-Hahn/FootballSeasonSimulator/README.md

 - Refactoring matchups to utilize approximation of real league rules
 - Pull power levels from a configuration file
 - After each week, a team can be searched for.
 The team's current record and standings are shown, along with their schedule.
-- At the end of the season, the playoffs bracket can be viewed, and the playoffs are then simulated as well up until the Super Bowl.
+- At the end of the season the playoffs bracket is populated based on season results, can be viewed, and are then simulated.